Chevrolet Camaro (third generation)

 The third-generation Chevrolet Camaro is an American pony car which was introduced for the 1982 model year by Chevrolet.
 It continued to use General Motors' F-body platform and produced a "20th Anniversary Commemorative Edition" for 1987 and "25th Anniversary Heritage Edition" for 1992.
 These were also the first Camaros with factory fuel injection, four-speed automatic transmissions, five-speed manual transmissions, four-cylinder engines, 16-inch wheels, and hatchback bodies.
 For 1987 a convertible Camaro was reintroduced, converted by ASC in relatively small numbers.
 The third-generation Camaro continued through the 1992 model year.

 Design

-The Camaro's design owed nothing to previous generations.
+The Camaro's design was dissimilar to previous generations.
 The large and complex rear window reflected recent advances in car glass design.
 The front windshield reclined at 62 degrees, thus breaking an internal GM rule limiting such angles to sixty degrees.
 The rear seat folded down to expand the luggage compartment, which was accessed through a large rear hatch.